 Stacey Gummey, Founder, Executive Director and Lead Teacher

 Stacey is a certified Forest Kindergarten Teacher and a trained Pennsylvania Master Naturalist.
 She is also a native of Kennett Square, PA.
 Stacey began her studies at West Chester University in Pennsylvania with a focus on Art Education.
 She went on to MCCA Training Institute in Maryland and received her Early Childhood Education Development and Curriculum Teaching Certificate and also studied the Reggio Emilia Approach where she honed her skills as an Early Childhood Educator.
 After 5 years as a classroom teacher and 8 years as a Director at a large playgroup in Washington, DC.
 Stacey Gummey founded Hickory Hill Nature School to meet the needs of families who value the Forest Kindergarten philosophies and to offer an alternative to a 4 wall classroom that does not fit all children's needs.
 Stacey has come full circle in her love of nature as she experienced a very nature rich childhood in Kennett and Unionville growing up.
-Stacey and her husband Michael are also the proud parents of Endsley (9) and Hutch (6).
+Stacey and her husband Michael are also the proud parents of Endsley (10) and Hutch (7).
 They currently reside in Chadds Ford, PA.
 Stacey is in pursuit of her herbalism certificate.
 One should never stop learning!

 Jessica Ladin, Lead Teacher

 Jessica is excited to join HHNS for her third year of learning and growth in nature!
 She holds a bachelor’s degree from the University of Rhode Island in Coastal Policy and Management, and a Masters of Education from the University of Delaware.
-She served in the United States Peace Corps, as a Marine Conservation Development Extension Volunteer, in the Federated States of Micronesia.
+She served in the United States Peace Corps as a Marine Conservation Development Extension Volunteer, in the Federated States of Micronesia.
 During her time in Micronesia she realized her commitment to environmental conservation through education.
-Back in the US, she worked for four years as an environmental educator and teacher naturalist, and then taught third grade at a Delaware public school for two years.
+She worked for four years as an environmental educator and teacher naturalist, and then taught third grade at a Delaware public school for two years.
 She is also a mother to two budding naturalists.
 Her other pursuits include birth doula work and herbalism studies.